LuCazzola/IS2021-G20/README.md

 * <b>Luca Cazzola</b> - Università degli studi di Trento (Unitn), Trento - Italy

-For any information, feel free to contact us by writing an email: dennis.cattoni@studenti.unitn.it sergio.brodesco@studenti.unitn.it luca.cazzola-1@studenti.unitn.it
+For any information, feel free to contact us by writing an email to: <BR>
+  <BR>dennis.cattoni@studenti.unitn.it
+  <BR>sergio.brodesco@studenti.unitn.it
+  <BR>luca.cazzola-1@studenti.unitn.it